Post Positions and Recruit

 - Payments for ad publications will be made on behalf of the university.

-Because of compliance requirements, external advertising using print, electronic media and/or internet postings must be approved in advance by Human Resource Services (Refer to HOP 9.71).
+Because of compliance requirements, external advertising using print, electronic media and/or internet postings must be approved in advance by Human Resources (Refer to HOP 9.71).
 Compliance is simple when advertisements contain these specific elements:

 - Must indicate name of university